There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) demonstrate understanding of the origin, formation and development of tectonic plate boundaries and how to recognise them in the geological record; (2) demonstrate understanding of dynamic plate systems and how tectonic structures develop in each system; (3) apply these concepts to analysis of geological terrains, both ancient and modern; and (4) demonstrate practical skills using techniques in structural geology and tectonic analysis.
+Students are able to (1) demonstrate understanding of the origin, formation and development of tectonic plate boundaries and how to recognise them in the geological record; (2) demonstrate understanding of dynamic plate systems and how tectonic structures develop in each system; (3) apply these concepts to analyse geological terrains, both ancient and modern; and (4) use practical skills using techniques in structural geology and tectonic analysis.

-- Indicative assessments in this unit are as follows: (1) progressive assessment during semester; (2) field trip practical exercises and a report; and (3) final exam.
+Indicative assessments in this unit are as follows: (1) progressive assessment during semester; (2) field trip practical exercises and a report; and (3) research project.
 Further information is available in the unit outline.